bfad/scrapbook/README.md

 $> bundle exec rails generate scrapbook:install
 ```

-This will install the gem and setup the default Scrapbook route and create the default
+This will install the gem and then setup a scrapbook directory structure with a folder named
-scrapbook directory structure at the root of your Rails application.
+"scrapbook" at the root of your Rails application as well as modify your routes to make the
+scrapbook available.

 ## Usage